Ultra-Code/archsway/README.md

 ## INSTALLS
 - base-devel for Basic c/c++ build tools to build Arch Linux packages
+- lldb/gdb for debugging zig c and c++
+- clang/gcc for c++ development
+- rustup with default profile and rust-analyzer component for rust development
+- zig with zls for zig development
 - yay for AUR packagem mangement
 - android-file-transfer with libmtp for connecting android phones mtp management
 - aria2 as download manager